-Do have it your way at food stations such as the stir fry grill or salad bar.
-When in doubt, order it without added oils, sauces, gravies, etc. Fill up on vegetables, fruits, legumes and whole grains.
+Do have it your way at food stations such as the stir-fry grill or salad bar.
+When in doubt, order it without added oils, sauces, gravies, etc., or put them on the side.
+Fill up on vegetables, fruits, legumes, and whole grains.

 Do check strict quality standards, such as when food was prepared; fast may not mean fresh.
 Get your meal home as quickly as possible, keeping cold food cold and hot food hot as best as possible.
 Reheat hot foods thoroughly.

 Do look for heart-healthy options or request them.
 Ask that dishes be prepared without a heavy sauce or baked instead of fried.
 Calling ahead is a good idea to get what you want.

 Do ask if menu suggestions and nutrient information are available.

 Don’t assume dinners for two are portion sized - they might be dinner for four!

 Don’t trade taste for health.
 Best selling Meal Solutions are Prime Rib with Mashed Potatoes, Turkey a la King, and Macaroni and Cheese-- typically loaded with calories and fat.